 When I’m opting for a non-work beach vacation that’s drivable for us from Tennessee, it’s hard for me to go anywhere but South Walton, Florida.
-Then the virus arrived and changed my tune.
-Suddenly, I wanted to be as far away from people as possible, and that’s just, well, impossible along 30A.
+But sometimes I just want to be as far away from people as possible, and that’s just, well, impossible along 30A.
 So I Googled my little heart out one night and that’s how I came across Dauphin Island in Mobile County, and thus found the perfect pet-friendly beach vacation in Alabama, situated right along the Gulf.

 A beach vacation in Alabama devoid of crowds